The Department of Sociology has both an undergraduate and graduate student organization, as well as a chapter of Alpha Kappa Delta (AKD).

 The SGSA provides a great opportunity for graduate students to get involved, associate with faculty members in the department on a regular basis, and get to know other sociology graduate students - as well as hold officer positions within the organization.
 Interested students should contact the Director of Graduate Studies, Dr. David Roelfs.

 For both undergraduate and graduate students, the international honor society for sociology is Alpha Kappa Delta, and eligible students are invited to join the organization in the spring of each year.
-(Full eligibility and the benefits of being a member of AKD can be found here.)
+(For eligibility requirements and the benefits of being a member of AKD, visit here.)